-As a general rule, in accordance with PURPA, each separately leased or owned unit in a building that contains more than one non-residential (commercial) unit will be separately metered.
-Inquiries regarding application of/exception to, this rule should be referred to the Company's M&S Department.
+As a general rule, in accordance with PURPA, each separately leased or owned unit in a building that contains more than one nonresidential (commercial) unit will be separately metered.

-802. METER LOCATION
+802. Meter Location

-The location of all metering equipment must be approved by the Company prior to installation.
+The location of all metering equipment must be approved by the company prior to installation.
 Meters shall be installed in safe and readily accessible outdoor locations when such a location is available.
 Neither meters nor enclosures shall be attached to padmount transformers or fences.

+Meters shall be located outdoors.
+Express permission must be obtained prior to installation of indoor metering equipment.
 Whenever it is necessary to install meters indoors, the location shall be chosen with regard to safety, accessibility for reading and maintenance.
-In general, the meter shall be installed on the ground floor.
-In certain cases they may be installed in groups, in rooms reserved for this purpose on other floors.
+The meter shall be installed on the ground floor.
+In certain cases, they may be installed in groups, in rooms reserved for this purpose on other floors.
+See CMP metering construction standards for complete details.
 Unmetered conductors supplying meters in separate meter rooms shall be installed in separate metallic conduit.
-Meters shall not be installed in storage rooms, cabinets, closets or other locations that may be locked or otherwise made inaccessible.
+Meters shall not be installed in storage rooms, cabinets, closets, or other locations that may be locked or otherwise made inaccessible.

-803. METER POSITION
+803. Meter Position

 All meter mounting devices shall be installed so that the meters will be upright (plumb).
-They shall generally be installed with the top of the meter not less than 48 inches or more than 60 inches from the floor or final grade.
-Exceptions to this height requirement are for installation of group or modular metering (see Illustration No. 12 in Section XII), and transformer-rated overall meter enclosures (see Illustration No. 14, 15, 16, or 17 in Section XII).
+They shall be installed with the top of the meter not less than 48 or more than 60 from the floor or final grade.
+Exceptions to this height requirement are for installation of group or modular metering (see illustration number 12 in Section XII), and transformer-rated overall meter enclosures (see illustration numbers 14, 15, 16, or 17 in Section XII).

-Level grade shall be maintained for a minimum of 36 inches in front of the meter enclosure to provide a safe working space.
+Level grade shall be maintained for a minimum of 36-inches in front of the meter enclosure to provide a safe working space.
 In order to meet this requirement on uneven terrain, as an option, the customer may install a pressure treated wood platform.
-For modular metering, see Illustration No. 12 in Section XII.
+For modular metering, see illustration number 12 in Section XII.